-The start recorder data can be downloaded by means of Smart view from the device when the User has selected the "Start Rec" feature.
-To navigate to this feature, the User must go to the [Operation / Recorders] menu.
-Here the User will find the "Start Rec" menu item.
-By selecting "Start Rec", the Start Recorder Window will appear.
+The start recorder data can be downloaded by means of Smart view from the device.

-- To access data that has been stored in the device using Smart view, the User must select the "Receive Start Recorder" button in the upper left hand corner of the "Start Rec" window.
-When clicked, the Smart view software will retrieve the highlighted record from the device. - A summary of the Start Recorder data can be retrieved by selecting the "Receive Summary Data" button in the upper left hand corner of the "Start Rec" window. - A list of all currently available Start Records is viewable by selecting the "Refresh Start Recorder" button on the start recorder. - It is possible to delete individual records that are stored on the protective device.
+- Start Smart view if this has not been done already. - If the data has not been downloaded from the device yet, select the menu item "Receive Start Recorder" in the "Device" menu. - Within the navigation tree, double-click the "Operation" icon. - Go to the [Operation / Recorders] menu.
+Here the user will find the "Start Rec" menu item. - By selecting "Start Rec", the Start Recorder Window will appear - To access data that has been stored in the device using Smart view, the User must select the "Receive Start Recorder" button in the upper left hand corner of the "Start Rec" window.
+When clicked, the Smart view software will retrieve the highlighted record from the device. - After selecting one of the max.
+5 recordings a summary of the Start Recorder data can be retrieved (for the selected recording) by clicking the "Receive Summary Data" button in the upper left hand corner of the "Start Rec" window. - A list of all currently available Start Records is viewable by selecting the "Refresh Start Recorder" button on the start recorder. - It is possible to delete individual records that are stored on the protective device.
 First, select "Receive Start Recorder", and then select the record to be deleted by clicking on the record number, followed by the selection of the "Delete Start Record" button in the upper left hand corner of the "Start Rec" window. - To permanently remove all start records within a device's start recorder, select the "Delete All Start Records" button also located in the upper left hand corner of the "Start Rec" window.
-This will remove all previously stored start records within the device to which the User is presently connected. - Open a Start Record file from a local storage device.
+This will remove all previously stored start records within the device to which the user is presently connected. - Open a Start Record file from a local storage device.
 Please note that it is possible to compare an archived Start Record against archived Parameter settings that are also stored on a local device.
-Read the "Caution Information at the end of this chapter".
+Read the "Caution" information below (page 238).